 If you're not sure which section you should be using, please call Customer Service (phone numbers are printed on the back cover of this booklet).
-You can also get help or information from government organizations such as your State Health Insurance Assistance Program (go to Exhibit A at the end of this Evidence of Coverage).
+Exhibit A at the end of this Evidence of Coverage has the phone numbers for this program.